Spaghetti-jpg/WireGuard-client-for-Padavan-firmware/README.md

-# WireGuard Client for Padavan firmware with selective traffic routing for sites
+# WireGuard client for routers based on Padavan firmware with the function of selective routing of traffic via VPN

 This client was created primarily for personal use and specific tasks, one of which is selectively routing website traffic through a WireGuard VPN.